Association of Software Professionals

+Overview

 The ASP developed and maintain the Portable Application Description (PAD) format used to allow software authors to provide product descriptions and specifications to online sources in a standard way.
 As of 2021, the PAD file specification was utilized by over 40,000 software publishers and a 1000+ PAD supported software catalog websites.
 The PAD system is popular because web sites can pull updated data from a single file stored on the software author's site.
 The final release of the PAD specification, v4.0 was released to the public domain as of January 2022.

 The ASP also played a role in making FILE_ID.DIZ files a de facto standard.

 In 2011, the ASP purchased the rights to the Software Industry Conference from the Software Industry Awards Foundation.
 The conference was renamed ISVCon.

-After a 34-year run, the ASP ceased operations on December 31, 2021, following a membership decision to dissolve the organization.
+After a 34-year run, the ASP announced on their website about their decision to cease operations on December 31, 2021, following a membership decision to dissolve the organization.
+No reason was given with their announcement.